jespersiig/Raspberry-Pi-Pico/Scrolldemo/README.md

 Options are:

-A - you will get the letter 'A' on your display
+A - you will get the letter 'A' on your display - I know - surprise!! :)

 B - Show the different intensities of the LEDs (from https://github.com/pimoroni/pimoroni-pico/tree/main/micropython/modules/pico_scroll)